1,000+ Opportunities

 Save a search for “European Commission — Horizon Europe” or related topics and get emailed when new opportunities appear.

-The current target date is September 17, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Balancing food security, bioeconomy, climate and biodiversity objectives to unlock sustainable value chains are due September 17, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.